 Measuring Knowledge Investment: A Benchmarking Report from the Corporate Learning Network

-Over the course of two months at the end of last year, we surveyed dozens of L&D leaders.
+Over the course of two months, we surveyed dozens of L&D leaders.
 Here are some of our key findings:

 - Learning and training is hot again.
 After years of reduced budgets, more than half of learning and training leaders surveyed projected increased budgets in 2014.